 For a deeper dive into meditation and mindfulness, you may want to consider enrolling in the online course Lunch Break Therapy.

 Thanks for reading!
 Make sure you and your friends are signed up for the newsletter!
-Remember, if you or anyone you know, are seeking an English speaking therapist in Vietnam, feel free to contact me.
+Remember, if you or anyone you know, are seeking an English speaking psychotherapist (similar to a psychologist) in Vietnam, feel free to contact me.